EvANaGy02/EvANaGy02.github.io/dishapp/README.md

-# This is an App to organizse different dishes
+# This is an App to organize your dishes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).